 “Appiah lays out a concept that is not only compelling in its own right but also suggests a connection that may in time help to collate biological and cultural exploration of human morality.”— Edward O. Wilson

 Exciting and erudite, Kwame Anthony Appiah challenges us to look beyond the boundaries—real and imagined—that divide us, and to celebrate our common humanity.
-Named one of Foreign Policy’s Top 100 public intellectuals, one of the Carnegie Corporation’s “Great Immigrants,” and awarded a National Humanities Medal by The White House, Appiah currently teaches at NYU.
+Named one of Foreign Policy’s Top 100 public intellectuals, one of the Carnegie Corporation’s “Great Immigrants,” and awarded a National Humanities Medal by The White House, Appiah currently teaches at NYU, though he’s previously taught at Princeton, Harvard, Yale, Cornell, Duke, and the University of Ghana.
 He considers readers’ ethical quandries in a weekly column as “The Ethicist” for The New York Times Magazine.
-He has previously taught at Princeton, Harvard, Yale, Cornell, Duke, and the University of Ghana.
 From 2009 to 2012 he served as President of the PEN American Center, the world’s oldest human rights organization.
 In 2018 he’ll chair The Man Booker Prize.